Gang: Narco

-Street gang
+Street

 Street gangs are gangs formed by youths in urban areas, and are known primarily for street fighting and gang warfare.
 The term "street gang" is commonly used interchangeably with "youth gang", referring to neighborhood or street-based youth groups that meet "gang" criteria.
 Miller (1992) defines a street gang as "a self-formed association of peers, united by mutual interests, with identifiable leadership and internal organization, who act collectively or as individuals to achieve specific purposes, including the conduct of illegal activity and control of a particular territory, facility, or enterprise."
 Some of the well-known ones are the Black gangs like the Bloods and the Crips, also the Vice Lords and the Gangster Disciples.
-Other racial gangs also exist like the Trinitario, Sureños, Tiny Rascal Gang, Asian Boyz, Wa Ching, Zoe Pound, The Latin Kings, The Hammerskins, Nazi Lowriders and Blood & Honour.
+Other racial gangs also exist like the Trinitario, Sureños, Tiny Rascal Gang, Asian Boyz, Wa Ching, Zoe Pound, the Latin Kings, the Hammerskins, Nazi Lowriders, and Blood & Honour.

+Law enforcement

+Law enforcement gangs are criminal organizations that form and operate within law enforcement agencies.
+Members have been accused of significant department abuses of policy and constitutional rights, terrifying the general population, intimidating their colleagues, and retaliating against whistleblowers.
+Leaders called "shot-callers" control many aspects of local policing, including promotions, scheduling, and enforcement.
+They operate in the gray areas of law enforcement, perpetuate a culture of silence, and promote a mentality of punisher-style retaliation.

-Biker gang
+Biker

-Biker gangs are motorcycle clubs who conduct illegal activities like the Hells Angels, the Pagans, the Outlaws, and the Bandidos, known as the "Big Four".
+Biker gangs are motorcycle clubs who conduct illegal activities like the Hells Angels, the Pagans, the Outlaws, and the Bandidos, known as the "Big Four" in the United States.
 The U.S. Department of Justice defines outlaw motorcycle gangs (OMG) as "organizations whose members use their motorcycle clubs as conduits for criminal enterprises".
-Some clubs are considered "outlaw" not necessarily because they engage in criminal activity, but because they are not sanctioned by the American Motorcyclist Association (AMA) and do not adhere to the AMA's rules.
+Some clubs are considered "outlaw" not necessarily because they engage in criminal activity, but because they are not sanctioned by the American Motorcyclist Association and do not adhere to its rules.
 Instead the clubs have their own set of bylaws reflecting the outlaw biker culture.

-Biker gangs also exist outside of the United States such as the Rebels Motorcycle Club in Australia.
+Biker gangs such as the Rebels Motorcycle Club exist in Australia.

-Prison gang
+Prison

 Prison gangs are formed inside prisons and correctional facilities for mutual protection and entrancement like the Mexican Mafia and United Blood Nation.
 Prison gangs often have several "affiliates" or "chapters" in different state prison systems that branch out due to the movement or transfer of their members.
 According to criminal justice professor John Hagedorn, many of the biggest gangs from Chicago originated from prisons.
 From the St. Charles Illinois Youth Center originated the Conservative Vice Lords and Blackstone Rangers.
 Although the majority of gang leaders from Chicago are now incarcerated, most of those leaders continue to manage their gangs from within prison.